Japan's Abe steals a march on China with South Asia tour

 “So we can discern multi-tiered Asian architecture in the new foreign policy of Prime Minister Modi.”

-Bangladeshi Prime Minister Sheikh Hasina visited Tokyo in May and Abe’s return visit followed up on Japan’s commitment to invest 600 billion yen ($5.7 billion) over the next four to five years.
+Bangladeshi Prime Minister Sheikh Hasina visited Tokyo in May and Abe’s return visit should bring progress on Japan’s commitment to invest 600 billion yen ($5.7 billion) over the next four to five years.

-Abe praised Bangladesh’s progress in developing its Bay of Bengal industrial belt but urged the country to do more to improve infrastructure and transportation.
-He praised the export growth achieved by the Bangladeshi garment industry.

-Japan also provided a $450 million development loan for the construction of a 1,350 megawatt coal-fired power station.
+“The Japan visit can...help Bangladesh leverage its geographic position between China and Japan,” venture capitalist Ifty Islam wrote in Bangladesh’ Daily Star newspaper this week.

 For Japan, which has to import most of its energy, the Indian Ocean is a critical sea passage for supplies of oil and liquefied natural gas from the Middle East.